 If the public benefit under a planning agreement is works-in-kind, then the City will generally attribute a value to those works based on a cost estimate prepared by a suitably qualified quantity surveyor engaged by the landowner/developer at their cost.
 The cost estimate will then be peer reviewed by the City's quantity surveyor.
-Alternatively and by agreement between the parties, the City's standard rates and costs may be used.
+Alternatively, and by agreement between the parties, the City's standard rates and costs may be used.

-Where the public benefit under a planning agreement includes the transfer or dedication of land, the City may seek the services of an appropriately qualified land valuer in order to attribute a value to the land being transferred or dedicated.
 For land within the Green Square Urban Renewal Area, the City will use the standard rate provided in its Development Guidelines for Community Infrastructure.
 For land identified in a contribution plan, the City will use the rates identified in that plan.